telstra/MessagingAPI-SDK-python/README.md

 It returns an object with the following properties:

-- `messageId`: Use this UUID with our other endpoints to fetch, update or delete the message.
+- `message_id`: Use this UUID with our other endpoints to fetch, update or delete the message.
 - `status`: The status will be either queued, sent, delivered or expired.
 - `create_timestamp`: The time you submitted the message to